Islamic missionary activity: During the Crusades

-The second phase covers the period of the Crusades from 1095–1291 along the eastern borders of Europe, whereby little or no Islamic missionary activity occurred in Europe due to the on-going conflict between Christian Europe and the adjoining Muslim Caliphates.
+The second phase covers the period of the Crusades from 1095 to 1291 along the eastern borders of Europe, whereby little or no Islamic missionary activity occurred in Europe due to the on-going conflict between Christian Europe and the adjoining Muslim Caliphates.

 In Eastern Europe

 The third phase covers the period of 14th–20th centuries in Eastern Europe following the establishment of the Ottoman Caliphate.
 The conquest of significant territories in Eastern Europe by the Ottomans allowed Muslim missionaries to now operate in hitherto strictly Christian areas inside Europe.
-Some regions became entirely Muslim as a result, such as the modern day European states of Albania,Kosovo and Bosnia.
+Some regions became entirely Muslim as a result, such as the modern day European states of Albania, Kosovo and Bosnia.

 In Western Europe

 With the Ottoman Caliphate in a seemingly constant military conflict with Western Europe at their mutual borders, missionary activity in Western Europe was virtually non-existent until the dramatic changing of the European political map in the 20th century.
-This along with the decline of the Ottoman Empire in the same time frame paved way for a subsequent mass immigration of Muslim peoples from the Muslim World into Western Europe after World War I. With the arrival of this new immigrant population, Islamic missionary activity in Western Europe soon followed thereafter.
+This along with the decline of the Ottoman Empire in the same timeframe paved way for a subsequent mass immigration of Muslim peoples from the Muslim World into Western Europe after World War I. With the arrival of this new immigrant population, Islamic missionary activity in Western Europe soon followed thereafter.

-In the United Kingdom, prominent specialists include:
+In the United Kingdom, prominent missionary speakers include: